Thizisfranklin/IDS2024F/QUIZ/Quiz 5/README.md

 1) Reading form: This can be translated to the probability of event A given event B ( a conditional probability of A occurring given that B has already occurred)
-2) + Classical Probability
+2) + Classical Probability : probability as a ratio of favorable outcomes to total outcomes.
-   + Bayesian Probability
+   + Bayesian Probability : probability as a degree of belief or confidence,
-   + Frequentist Probability
+   + Frequentist Probability : Probability as the long-term frequency of an event occurring
-   + Propensity Probability
+   + Propensity: focuses on the tendency or disposition of a system to produce a particular outcome under certain conditions, rather than on frequency or personal belief.

 3) Bayesian Probability
 4) Frequentist Probability
 5) Bayesian probability allows for the inclusion of subjective probability assessments.
 Since the existence of God is a matter of belief rather than empirical evidence, Bayesian probability allows one to quantify the belief in the existence of God based on personal or expert judgment.